alphagov/govuk-rfcs/rfc-178-update-asset-lifecycle-via-publishing-api.md

 ## Summary

-Currently, each publishing application updates the state of each asset associated with an edition of a document when the edition's state changes.
+Currently, each publishing application updates the state of each attachment asset associated with an edition of a document when the edition's state changes.
 For example, when an edition is published, Whitehall updates the `draft` state of any assets associated with the edition to `false` by making an API call to Asset Manager.
 This will cause Asset Manager to serve the asset from the live domain.
 Other publishing applications which support asset uploads, such as Specialist Publisher and Manuals Publisher, make the same API call each time a document is published.

 To reduce this duplication and reduce the chatty API connections between the publishing applications and Asset Manager, we could have Asset Manager consume messages placed on RabbitMQ by Publishing API whenever an edition's state is updated.
 The message processor could then inspect the state of the edition's attachments and images and apply the appropriate updates to the relevant asset states, for example by updating the redirect URL associated with the assets if the edition has been unpublished.

+At present, image assets do not have a lifecycle.
+They are immediately considered "live" as soon as they are uploaded to Asset Manager, and their state is never updated by Whitehall or any other publishing application.
+They have a different risk profile and are therefore excluded from the scope of this RFC, but it would in theory be possible to apply a similar approach to images should it be decided in future that they require a lifecycle.

 ## Problem